How to Carve a Pumpkin with Your Toddler – in 4 Fun Steps!

 My husband can attest to the fact that my joy hikes up several notches around this time of year (to reach a climactic finish at Christmas, of course).

-How to Carve a Pumpkin with Your Toddler cover picture.
+4 Steps to Carve a Pumpkin with a Toddler

 But this year, I am extra enthused because I get to carve a pumpkin with my toddler.
 I am so excited to do all sorts of fun fall activities with my daughter to create those magical memories I still cherish from my childhood.